phoebemma/Project-1-Writing-a-Data-Science-Blog-post/README.md

 Part of my doctoral research includes analyses of antimicrobial resistaance data, this was the biggest motivation for checking the level of awareness regarding antibiotics abuse in European Union countries.
 I know access to antibiotics (just like most drugs) is highly regulated, I wanted to check if people understood why.
+The questions I hope to be able to answer after analyses are
+* 1. What is the average rate of antibiotics usage within the region?
+* 2. Part of fighting antibiotics resistance lies in regulating access to antibiotics, can antibiotics be obtained in EU without medical prescription?
+* 3. Are the people within the region informed enough on how antibiotics are abused?

+## Files in the repository
 ## Results
 The main findings are discussed [here](https://medium.com/@chidimma.atukpawu/the-eu-action-plan-against-antimicrobial-resistance-how-much-more-needs-to-be-done-47502f39d764)